layilin/SP23-33852/_annotations/book3.md

 100.252 thro'.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "thro'" should read "through."

 100.252 lead-lin'd spouts.
 Much of the plumbing involved in sugar production and distillation was made of (or lined with) lead.
-A common side effect of excessive rum consumption in the eighteenth century was lead poisoning, which often manifested in severe stomach aches (called dry gripes or colic).
+A common side effect of excessive rum consumption in the eighteenth century was lead poisoning, which often manifested in severe stomach aches (dry gripes or colic).

 100.253 depurated.
 To depurate is to free from impurities or to cleanse.

 100.255 muscovado.
-A dark brown, unrefined sugar that was typically the end product of the boiling process in the Caribbean.
-Often described as unrefined since it was usually processed further and lightened in color before being sold to consumers in Britain.
+A dark brown, unrefined sugar that was typically the end product of the sugar-making process in the Caribbean.
+Often described as unrefined since it was usually processed further in Britain and lightened in color before being sold to consumers.

 100.256 staunchions.
 Also stanchion, an upright bar, stay, prop, or support.

-100.256 Day's bright god.
-The sun.

-[place] [people] 100.259n.
-Virginia.
-Sir Walter Raleigh (1554-1618) English courtier during Queen Elizabeth I's reign, explorer, and author who obtained a patent for and helped organize the expedition to Roanoke in 1585 and again in 1587.
+[people] 100.259n.
+Sir Walter Ralegh.
+Sir Walter Raleigh (1554-1618) was an English courtier during Queen Elizabeth I's reign, as well as an explorer and author who obtained a patent for and helped to organize the expeditions to Roanoke in 1585 and 1587.
 He set out for South America in 1595, exploring the Orinoco River in present-day Venezuela, and again in 1617 to search for the famed city of El Dorado.
 He was executed for treason in 1618.
-Raleigh is the author of *Discoverie of large, Rich, and Beautiful Empire of Guiana* (1596), and is associated with the introduction of tobacco to England.
+Raleigh is the author of *Discoverie of the Large, Rich, and Bewtiful Empyre of Guiana* (1596) and is associated with the introduction of tobacco to England.

 [people] 100.259n Sebastian Cabot.
 Sebastian Cabot (c.
 1481/2–1557), Venetian navigator and cartographer who explored the north Atlantic and traveled down the northeastern coast of North America, perhaps as far south as Cape Hatteras, North Carolina, in 1508-1509.
 Also led an expedition in 1526 that was supposed to reach Asia but went no further than Brazil.
 Cabot's place of birth is unclear.
-Although generally acknowledged as Venice, Grainger repeats the claim (made by Cabot himself late in life) that he was born in Bristol.
+Although generally acknowledged as Venice, it might also have been Bristol (late in life, Cabot himself claimed to have been born in Bristol).

 [people] 101.259n King Henry VII.
 Henry VII (1457-1509) was the first Tudor king of England.
 He succeeded Richard III, ending the Wars of the Roses, and was himself followed by his son, Henry VIII.